material-components/material-components-web/packages/mdc-textfield/README.md

 `setTrailingIconAriaLabel(label: string) => void` | Sets the aria label of the trailing icon.
 `setTrailingIconContent(content: string) => void` | Sets the text content of the trailing icon.
 `notchOutline(openNotch: boolean) => void` | Opens/closes the notched outline.
+`setTransformOrigin(evt: TouchEvent \| MouseEvent) => void` | Sets the line ripple's transform origin, so that the line ripple activate animation will animate out from the user's click location.
+`autoCompleteFocus() => void` | Activates the Text Field's focus state in cases when the input value is changed programmatically (i.e., without user action).

 `MDCTextFieldFoundation` supports multiple optional sub-elements: helper text and icon.
 The foundations of these sub-elements must be passed in as constructor arguments to `MDCTextFieldFoundation`.